 Dependability Requirements

 At least two relay systems are required to achieve dependability for EHV transmission line protection based on applicable NERC Reliability Standards.
 Each system should operate from separate AC current and potential secondary windings, have separately protected DC control voltages, and should have dual circuit breaker trip coils operated by separately protected DC sources.
-The EHV transmission line protection should be designed to eliminate the possibility that a single relay system component failure can disable all applied systems.
+The EHV transmission line protection should be designed to eliminate the possibility that a single Protection System component failure can disable all applied systems.

+For Protection Systems that utilize telecommunications, such as line current differential or permissive over-/under-reaching transfer trip schemes, a communications independent protection function must be designed into the System to ensure dependability in the event of communications failure.
+Where telecommunications is utilized to achieve a performance (speed) requirement, it should be noted that the communication independent function is not expected to meet that same requirement.

 Breaker failure protection need not be duplicated.
 However, if the breaker failure functionality is included as part of a multifunction relay, the breaker failure function should be included in at least two of the multifunction relays used to meet the dependability requirements.

-Testing Provisions
+Maintenance Testing Provisions

 All systems should have provisions for testing and calibration of all relay elements.
 All systems should have the capability to isolate AC current and voltage inputs, tripping contacts and other contact outputs.
 Input sensors should also have isolation capability to perform testing and maintenance.